rija1/university/wp-content/plugins/wp-retina-2x/readme.txt

-=== Perfect Images (Manage Image Sizes, Thumbnails, Replace, Retina) ===
+=== Perfect Images ===
 Contributors: TigrouMeow
-Tags: retina, images, replace, thumbnail, regenerate Donate link: https://www.patreon.com/meowapps
+Tags: retina, upscale, replace, thumbnail, regenerate Donate link: https://www.patreon.com/meowapps
 Requires at least: 6.0
 Tested up to: 6.7
 Requires PHP: 7.4
-Stable tag: 6.6.6
+Stable tag: 7.0.0

 Optimize your images effortlessly.
-Replace, regenerate, resize, improve, transform, and achieve perfect images for your site.
+Replace, regenerate, resize, upscale, improve, transform, and achieve perfect images for your site.

 == Description ==

-Take control of your images with Perfect Images!
+Take complete control of your images with Perfect Images!
 This powerful plugin helps you optimize and manage your images with ease.
-Easily replace or regenerate existing images in bulk, set custom sizes, improve performance, and create retina versions for high-quality displays.
-Plus, with features like CDN support and the ability to disable the image threshold, you can fine-tune your image management to suit your specific needs.
-Perfect Images is fast, does not create any new tables in your database, and is fully compatible with other plugins.
+Seamlessly replace or regenerate existing images in bulk, set custom sizes, improve performance, and create retina-ready versions for high-quality displays.
+Whether you're working with core JPEGs, WebPs, or AVIFs, Perfect Images has you covered.
+Upscaling is also supported to generate thumbnails that weren't possible before.
+With additional features like CDN support and the ability to disable image thresholding, you can fine-tune your image management to suit your needs.
+Perfect Images is fast, efficient, and fully compatible with other plugins without creating new database tables.

-Here's a closer look at the main features of Perfect Images:
+**Key Features:**

-* Manage Image Sizes (Custom Sizes and Disable Sizes)
+* **Manage Image Sizes**: Customize, disable, and track image sizes effortlessly.
-* Replace Image & Media Entries
-* Regenerate Thumbnails
+* **Replace Image**: Swap out images directly from the Media Library or the plugin dashboard.
+* **Regenerate Thumbnails**: Update thumbnails in bulk with a handy progress tracker.
+* **Upscaling**: Enhance image resolution and generate better thumbnails, even for previously unsupported sizes.
-* Retina Images / High DPI
+* **Retina Images / High DPI**: Automatically create and serve stunning retina images.
-* CDN (with Image Optimization by EWWW)
-* Disable Image Threshold
+* **WebP & AVIF Support**: Generate and serve modern image formats for better performance and quality.
+* **CDN Integration**: Optimize and deliver images via EWWW Image Optimization.
+* **Disable Image Threshold**: Disable WordPress’ automatic image scaling feature.

+**Pro Features:**

+* Retina support for full-size images.
+* WebP and AVIF support for full-size images.
+* Priority support from the Meow Apps team.

-Originally designed to handle retina images, Perfect Images has evolved to become a must-have tool for any WordPress site.
+Originally designed to handle retina images, Perfect Images has evolved into an indispensable tool for any WordPress site.

+== Features in Detail ==

 === Manage Image Sizes ===

-With this feature, you can easily disable any unnecessary sizes and keep track of the sizes created for each of your media entries.
-This allows you to streamline your image management and get rid of any unnecessary sizes that may be taking up space on your site.
-For example, you can disable the medium_large, 1536x1536, and 2048x2048 sizes that WordPress automatically creates, which are often unnecessary.
+Simplify your image management by disabling unnecessary sizes and tracking the sizes created for each media entry.
+For instance, you can disable WordPress-generated sizes like `medium_large`, `1536x1536`, and `2048x2048` to save space and resources.

 === Replace Image & Media ===

-This convenient tool allows you to quickly swap out an image for a new one, all from within the plugin's dedicated dashboard, or directly from the Media Library or Edit Attachment pages.
-Say goodbye to the hassle of manually replacing images and streamline your media management.
+Replace images quickly and effortlessly.
+Whether through the dedicated plugin dashboard or directly from the Media Library and Edit Attachment pages, you can streamline your workflow and avoid manual replacements.

 === Regenerate Thumbnails ===

-This feature allows you to update your thumbnails en masse, with a convenient progress bar to keep you informed of the process.
-Plus, Perfect Images handles all the details, including regenerating your retina images and updating your media metadata as needed.
+Update your thumbnails in bulk with ease.
+A built-in progress bar keeps you informed, while the plugin handles all the details, including regenerating retina images and updating media metadata.
+Upscaling ensures that thumbnails can even be created for sizes that were previously unsupported.

-=== Retina Images / HighDPI ===
+=== Retina Images / High DPI ===

-Make your website look stunning on high-DPI devices with Perfect Images.
-This plugin automatically generates and serves beautiful, crisp retina images to your visitors, ensuring that your site looks great on every device.
-Plus, with the option to manually generate retina images and the unique feature of creating retina images for full-size images, you'll have everything you need to make your website stand out.
-Visit the official website for more information and tutorials on how to get the most out of this feature.
+Ensure your site looks stunning on all devices.
+Perfect Images generates and serves retina-ready images automatically.
+Additionally, you can manually create retina images and even generate retina versions for full-size images.
+Visit our official website for more details and tutorials.

 === Disable Image Threshold ===
-This plugin gives you the ability to disable WordPress' automatic image scaling feature, which sometimes results in files with "-scaled" at the end of their filenames.

-=== Pro Version ===
-The Pro version adds support for Retina for full-size, support for lazy-loading for your responsive images and various options.
-And it supports my work :)

-= Quickstart =

-1. Set your option (for instance, you probably don't need retina images for every sizes set-up in your WP).
-2. Generate the retina images (required only the first time, then images are generated automatically).
-3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.
+Disable WordPress’ automatic scaling of large images, preventing files with "-scaled" in their filenames from being created.

+== Installation ==

+1. Upload the plugin folder to `/wp-content/plugins/` directory or install it directly through the WordPress plugin repository.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Navigate to the plugin settings to configure your preferences.

 == Changelog ==

+= 7.0.0 (2024/12/22) =
+* Add: Upscaling feature with Claid.ai for high-quality image enhancement.
+* Add: AI-generated thumbnails with history tracking for generated sizes.
+* Add: New settings for restoration types, upscale methods, and locale/remote uploads.
+* Update: Dashboard UI redesigned for a more intuitive and efficient experience.
+* Update: Tooltips, clickable thumbnails, and streamlined bulk actions for improved usability.
+* Fix: Retina sizes now handled correctly when the module is disabled.
+* Fix: WebP sizes preserved when the module is disabled, with restoration options.
+* Fix: Various bugs and optimizations for enhanced performance and data integrity.
+* Info: Biggest update in a long while! 🎉 We hope you'll love it!
+Don't hesitate to [write a review](https://wordpress.org/support/plugin/wp-retina-2x/reviews/#new-post) for the plugin, it really helps.
+Thank you! 💕

 = 6.6.6 (2024/11/04) =
 * Fix: Meta Viewer tooltips.
-* Info: Wah, what a version number! 😅 Well, if you noticed that too, and never wrote a review for this plugin, maybe this is the moment!
-Please [write a review](https://wordpress.org/support/plugin/wp-retina-2x/reviews/#new-post) for the plugin if you are happy with it, with a little 666 mention! 👹 We are trying our best to bring many new features to you.
-Thank you! 💕

 = 6.6.5 (2024/10/17) =
 * Fix: Handle more errors coming from server.